NWSF Information

 A swap fest is held late Saturday afternoon.
 Bring whatever astronomy gear you’d like to sell or swap.

-In addition to the featured speakers on Friday and Saturday evenings, NWSF attendees are invited to share a short talk on Saturday afternoon.
+In addition to the featured speakers on Friday and Saturday, NWSF attendees are invited to share a short talk on Saturday afternoon.
 If you have something astronomical to share: a presentation, a unique telescope, or anything else that people might enjoy, we encourage you to reserve a short talk session time on Saturday afternoon.
-Please limit your presentation to 25 minutes maximum.
-If you have a short talk to share please note the title on the mail-in registration or in the comments box on the online registration.
+Please limit your presentation to a maximum of 25 minutes.
+If you have a short talk to share, please note the title on the mail-in registration or in the comments box on the online registration.

-The BCR campus offers a nature center, nature store, butterfly house, hiking trails, and an obstacle course which NWSF attendees have access to at no additional charge.
+The BCR campus offers a nature center, a nature store, a butterfly house, hiking trails, and an obstacle course, which NWSF attendees have access to at no additional charge.

 Saturday also offers an on-your-own activity to visit the Eau Claire Planet Walk in downtown Eau Claire at Phoenix Park.
 An excellent Farmer’s Market at the park runs until 1 pm.